-I am a board certified and licensed Physician Assistant (PA-C) and have practiced medicine since 1985.
-Since 1990, my practice has been devoted almost exclusively to homeopathy.
-I am also Board-certified in Classical Homeopathy (CCH) by the Council on Homeopathic Certification.
+I am a WA-state licensed Physician Assistant (PA) and have practiced medicine since 1985—in a NY state college health service, in a state psychiatric hospital, and at Planned Parenthood.
+Since 1991, my practice has been devoted almost exclusively to homeopathy.
+I am Board-certified in Classical Homeopathy (CCH) by the Council on Homeopathic Certification, on which board I served from 1997-2000.
 I have taught preventative health care and homeopathy classes to college students and community-groups since 1987.
-I served as adjunct faculty in homeopathic medicine at Bastyr University from 2000-2004, where in addition to regular teaching, I served as a clinical preceptor to 3rd and 4th year ND students.
-I am founder and director of The Seattle School of Homeopathy, WA state’s first and only licensed school of homeopathy (www.seattleschoolofhomeopathy.com).
-I have a Master’s degree in teaching from Cornell U. (1976), a B.S. in Physician Assistant Sciences from Hahnemann U. (now Drexel-Medical College, 1984), and a B.A. in English (Summa Cum Laude, Phi Beta Kappa) from Dartmouth College (1974).
-I was formerly a junior high English teacher.
-I have two children and have been married since 1983.
-My hobbies include yoga, swimming, zydeco, writing, and healthy cooking.
+I served as adjunct faculty in homeopathic medicine at Bastyr University from 2000-2004, where in addition to regular teaching, I was a clinical homeopathy preceptor to 3rd and 4th year ND students.
+I am founder and director of The Seattle School of Homeopathy, WA state’s first and only licensed school of homeopathy.

 For times when medical interventions are warranted or when your system needs strengthening in order to respond optimally to homeopathy, I use my allopathic training, as well as my independent studies and experience of herbal medicine, nutrition, exercise, Chinese medicine, cranial osteopathy, and various psychotherapeutic approaches to make the very best supplementary recommendations or referrals to fit your problem.